vnallam09/datafun-04-notebooks/RUN_ALL.md

 but we want to run them VS Code (or other editor) to get the benefits of autocompletion, formatting, git integration, and more.

-When opening these new external files in your exissting VS Code Python environment, you may find that it reverts back to a standard Python interpereter (maybe 3.9 when we're using 3.11).
+When opening these new external files in your existing VS Code Python environment, you may find that it reverts back to a standard Python interpreter (maybe 3.9 when we're using 3.11).
 Use the steps above to set your Python interpreter, and restart VS Code.

 You can also use the kernel selection in the upper right that comes with the VS Code Jupyter extension.